edgelesssys/docs.edgeless.systems/marblerun/deployment/cloud.md

 1. Set configuration for Alibaba Cloud SGX remote attestation service

     Alibaba Cloud provides a PCCS for remote attestation, deployed on a per-region basis.
-For optimal stability it is recommended to access the service in your instance's region.
+For optimal stability it's recommended to access the service in your instance's region.
     The configuration is set in `/etc/sgx_default_qcnl.conf`.

     * If your instance is assigned a public IP address, change the configuration to the following, where `[Region-ID]` is the ID of your instance's region: